dungzum22/fish-to-dish-idle-sushi/README.md

 ## Installation

 1. Download the game files from this repository
-2. Extract the ZIP file to your preferred location
-3. No additional installation required - the game is ready to play!
+2. No additional installation required - the game is ready to play!

 ## How to Run the Game